 Emails bounce over and over again.
-Every time that happens, it hurts your sending reputation and can negatively influence your next campaign.
+Every time that happens, it hurts your sending reputation and can negatively influence your future campaigns.
 Eventually, your emails start missing the inboxes of even legitimate recipients.

 There are various techniques for avoiding such a fate, though.
-Join me as I share some proven methods for decreasing email bounce rate.
-Also, check out our ultimate email testing checklist to find lots of tools for improving your emails.
+Join me as I share some proven methods for decreasing the email bounce rate.
+Also, check out our ultimate email deliverability toolset to find the needed of tools for improving your email performance.

 A hard bounce is a permanent failure of email delivery.
 It means that there will be no further attempt to deliver an email and you need to find a different way to reach the recipient.

 A soft bounce is a temporary failure of email delivery.
-It also means that an email failed to deliver but likely further attempts will be made to complete the mission.
-If they fail too, a hard bounce will occur instead.
+It also means that although an email failed to deliver, further attempts can be made to complete the mission.
+If they fail too – a hard bounce will occur instead.

-A soft bounce can occur when a mailbox is full, a sending limit was reached or a message was too large to be accepted.
+The most common causes are when a mailbox is full, the sending limit was reached, or a message was too large to be accepted.
 A connection might have also timed out during transmission and will be retried at a later time.

 How to prevent email bounces?

 Whatever type of bounce occurs, you really want to keep them under control.
-With some easy-to-implement tips, you’ll be able to limit them and enjoy a good sending reputation as your list grows.
+With some easy-to-implement tips, you’ll be able to limit them and enjoy a good sender reputation as your list grows.

-What’s considered a reasonable bounce rate?
+What’s considered a reasonable number?
 MailChimp and Campaign Monitor analyzed millions of emails.
-According to their data, their clients average revolves somewhere around 1%, including both hard and soft bounces.
+According to their data, their clients’ average bounce rate email out-turn revolves somewhere around 1%, including both hard and soft bounces.
 It’s way above the average in, for example, construction and manufacturing.
 On the other hand, it’s below the average in retail, media, and publishing.

 You should aim for at least your industry average, but with a bit of an effort, you can surpass most of your competitors.